gonative-cc/sui-native/bitcoin_executor/README.md

 3. Relayer sends block header (or a whole branch if reorg is detected) to SPV to validate if the branch makes a heaviest chain.
 If not, `return`.
 4. Relayer sends new blocks of the extended branch (based on the SPV result) to Walrus for data availability.
 5. Relayer sends new blocks to Executor.
-6. Executor parses the block checks if it was processed, if yes, `return`.
+6. Executor parses the block, `return` if encounter errors.
 7. Executor extracts transactions and processes them.
 For each transaction:
    1. Checks if inputs are existing UTXOs
    2. For each input, call Interpreter to execute Bitcoin script.